MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         #.
 The script will ask you to enter some details regarding the PR.

-           * Platforms: enter each platform which has a kgo change, lower case and space seperated, e.g. `azspice ex1a`
+           * Platforms: enter each platform which has a KGO change, lower case and space separated, e.g. `azspice ex1a`
            * If running on the EX's it will ask for the host you ran on - this can be found from Cylc Review.
            * Path to your local clone - the script will check this exists and